StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-ui-configuration/ui-configuration-settings.md

 # UI Configuration Settings

-This topic provides a list of all UI configuration settings available at the organization level in TheHive.
+A list of all UI configuration settings available at the organization level in TheHive.

 ## Configuration settings